CodeReclaimers/neat-python/docs/module_summaries.rst

       Required interface method.
 Provides defaults for ``elitism``, ``survival_threshold``, and ``min_species_size`` parameters and updates them from the configuration file.

-      :params dict param_dict: Dictionary of parameters from configuration file.
+      :param dict param_dict: Dictionary of parameters from configuration file.
       :return: Configuration object; considered opaque by rest of code, so current type returned is not required for interface.
       :rtype: dict